thinking024/NWPU/English.md

 There are several reasons.

-I have been deeply impressed by the academic atmosphere  when I came here last summer.
-In my opinion, as one of the most famous university in China, NWPU provide people with  enough room to get further enrichment .
+I have been deeply impressed by the academic atmosphere in NWPU.
+In my opinion, as one of the most famous university in China, it provides people with  enough room to get further enrichment .
 This is the first reason.

 The second one is I am long for doing research in  software engineering throughout my life.
 Its a pleasure to be with my  favorite major for lifetime.
 I suppose this is the most  important factor in my decision.